abdel-17/asteroid-radar/README.md

-An application that fetches the image of the day from NASA and a list of asteroids near earth.
+This is an android application that fetches the image of the day and a list of asteroids near earth from NASA.
+One of the projects I worked on for a udacity android course.